AmirRoshankar/Hands-Free_Laptop_Control/README.md

-# Welcome to the Hands-Off Project
+# Welcome to the Hands-Free Laptop Control Project
 Execute the handTrack.py file run the program.
 It works best with even, mild lighting on a constant, solid color background.